From ‘Squid Game’ to Shiba Inu, 6 easy Halloween costume ideas inspired by memes and pop culture

 — Dave Itzkoff (@ditzkoff) January 20, 2021

-4. AOC’s “Tax the rich” dress: New York Rep. Alexandria Ocasio-Cortez stopped the show at the Met Gala this year with a biting political statement, scrawled in blood red on a white dress—calling to mind a great horror of 21st century American life, which is rampant and persistent wealth inequality.
+4. AOC’s “Tax the rich” dress: New York Rep. Alexandria Ocasio-Cortez stopped the show at the Met Gala this year with a biting political statement, scrawled in blood red on a white dress—calling to mind a great horror of 21st century American life, which is rampant wealth inequality.
 But more crucially, that fabric looks thick enough to keep you pretty warm on a chilly fall evening.

 The medium is the message. pic.twitter.com/b4Ssr6HkYR